appelmar/gdalcubes_cpp/README.md

 # Data Views

-Data views define how we look at the EO imagery and how it is transformed to a data cube (or multidimensional array).
+Data views define how we look at the EO imagery and how it is transformed to a data image_collection_cube (or multidimensional array).
 It includes an area of interest, the projection, and the temporal and spatial resolutions.
 Views are serialized as JSON documents as in the example below:
 ```
 {